-Title: Executive Director and CEO (appointed 1 February 2013)
+Title: Executive Director and Chief Executive Officer (appointed 1 February 2013)

-Term of agreement: Standard rolling agreement (no fixed term)
+Term of Agreement: Standard rolling agreement (no fixed term)

-Details: The employment conditions of Mr Michael Johnson are formalised in an employment contract which includes a notice period of six months by either Mr Johnson's contract provides for redundancy pay of 36 weeks' pay for more than five years' continuous service.
+Details: The employment conditions of Mr Michael Johnson are formalised in an employment contract which includes a notice period of six months by either party.
+Mr Johnson's contract provides for redundancy pay of 36 weeks' pay for more than five years' continuous service.
 As KMP, Mr Johnson is entitled to participate in the Group's 'employee share and option plan'.